 In 1990, Tshabalala-Msimang returned to South Africa after almost three decades in exile.
 She served as co-ordinator of the ANC’s health plan for 1991-1994, which focused heavily on gender and primary health care issues.

 On 29 April 1994 Tshabalala-Msimang was elected to parliament in the first democratic elections of South Africa’s history.
 She was appointed as Deputy Justice Minister in the cabinet of President Nelson Mandela on 1 July 1996.
-As Deputy Justice Minister, she issued comprehensive national policy guidelines for victims of sexual offenses in 1998.
-This was the first time cohesive, multi-sectoral protocol for dealing with rape and sexual offenses were ever issued in South Africa.
+As Deputy Justice Minister, she issued comprehensive national policy guidelines for victims of sexual offences in 1998.
+This was the first time cohesive, multi-sectoral protocol for dealing with rape and sexual offences were ever issued in South Africa.

 On 17 June 1999 Tshabalala-Msimang was appointed Minister of Health in the cabinet of President Thabo Mbeki.
 This marked the start of her extremely controversial nine-year tenure of the position.
 When President Mbeki entered into office, the number of HIV positive people in the country had reached nearly five million.
 Early in his presidency, however, Mbeki did not accept that HIV caused AIDS.
 Although official South African government policy said otherwise, few members of his cabinet publicly contested him.
 As Minister of Health, Tshabalala-Msimang perpetuated the views of the President.